Sammy-Nyakabau/LATEX-Cheatsheet/README.md

 # LATEX-Cheatsheet

-This repo conains small code snippets (with explanation) that highlight the fundamentals of [LaTex](https://www.latex-project.org/) typesetting system.
+This repo contains small code snippets (with explanation) that highlight the fundamentals of [LaTex](https://www.latex-project.org/) typesetting system.